krystinli/code_snippet_collection/Python_Functions/class_objects.md

 - An object is always an instance of a class.
 One class can have many instances.
 - Use the `__init__()` function to assign values to object properties.
 The __init__() function is called automatically every time the class is being used to create a new object.
 - The `self` parameter is a reference to the current instance of the class, used to access variables that belongs to the class; it has to be the first parameter of any function in the class.
+- When we call a method on an object, Python automatically fills in the first variable, which we call self by convention.
+This first variable is a reference to the object itself, hence it’s name.
+We can use this variable to reference other instance variables and functions of this object, like `self.firstname` and `self.greetings()`.

 ```python
 class Person: